davedoesdemos/FashionApp/README.md

 # FashionApp

+**Produced by Dave Lusty**

+## Introduction

-An app to demo LLMs for the fashion and retail industry
+An app to demo LLMs for the fashion and retail industry.
+This app was created as part of a hackathon and since refined.

+The hack team were:
+* Ola Taiwo
+* Keith Howling
+* Gary McMahon
+* Valmir Meneses
+* James Sibley
+* Xuan Ni Leong
+* Stefan Atanasiu
+* Robin Davidson
+* Jose Alonso
+* Thom McKiernan
+* Aaran Ladva
+* Renata B.
+* Lee Hilton-Smith
+* Taonga Banda

 ### Product Catalog
 The product catalog is automatically created by dropping images into a blob store.
 The images are then pushed through an LLM to get a description, and to score the garments for attributes (fun, formal, etc.) and occasions (wedding, black tie, party, etc.).